mvenzke-axway/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apimanager.md

 ## API registration and lifecycle management

 API management focuses on registering existing REST APIs, and managing their consumption by customers and partners to support their business objectives.
-REST APIs are registered using the API Manager web console.
-REST APIs are managed directly by API Manager using authentication, authorization, and quota policies defined in the client registry.
+REST APIs are registered using the API Manager web console, and they are managed directly by API Manager using authentication, authorization, and quota policies defined in the client registry.
 API administrators can use API Manager to manage API consumption, and API consumers can consume the virtualized APIs using API Manager, or using a customized self-service API Portal.

 API Manager enables you to register APIs and manage their lifecycle from registration through publishing and retirement.
 Delegated API registration enables different teams of API owners to register and test their own APIs in isolation prior to publishing to other organizations in the API Catalog.

 API management is performed by an *API owner* (a technical business or IT operational role).
-Registration of REST APIs in API Manager, and application of policies to those APIs, is a configuration task rather than a development task.
+Registration of REST APIs in API Manager and application of policies to those APIs, is a configuration task rather than a development task.
 It can be performed on a running API Gateway in a production environment.
 This approach enables you to manage and promote APIs more dynamically, more rapidly, and with less overhead than typical IT projects.

 API Manager provides a web-based interface that enables API owners to register existing back-end REST APIs, apply standard policies, and virtualize them on API Gateway as public front-end APIs.
-The APIs are immediately available for management in API Manager, and for consumption in API Manager, or in a self-service API Portal.
+The APIs are immediately available for management in API Manager, and for consumption in API Manager or in a self-service API Portal.

 ### API lifecycle states